janwright73/tic-tac-toe/README.md

 1) I would like to add a 'reset game' function to this application.
 I would do this by adding another button with a callback function that would reset the board and squares in the board.

 2) I would like to add an auto-play feature where the program plays against you.
 This way you don't have to beat yourself by playing both players to simulate a game.
-I would impliment this by having the program pick random squares for the second player's turn.
+I would implement this by having the program pick random squares for the second player's turn.

 #### MIT License